bibleexchange/romans__textbook/textbook/en/1601_conclusion_and_greetings.md

 ### To Phebe is intrusted this letter who would personally deliver it to the church at Rome

 > Galatians 3:28—There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

-> To the world in which Paul lived it was a strange, new thought that women could share with man in his loftiest emotions.
-Historically the emancipation of one half of the human race is the direct result of the Christian principle that all are one in Christ Jesus.
-> —MacClaren

 ## Greetings and salutations (v.
 3–15)